National Museum of Slovenia: History

 After the establishment of the Kingdom of Serbs, Croats and Slovenes, the name was changed to "National Museum".
 In 1923 the ethnographic collections possessed by the museum were removed and placed in the new Slovene Ethnographic Museum and in 1933 much of its fine artwork was moved to the National Gallery of Slovenia.
 In 1944 the Slovenian Museum of Natural History (then known as the Museum of Natural Sciences) became independent despite being located in the same building.
 In 1953 the majority of archives were moved to the Gruber Palace.

+In 1985 Vesna Bučić, who had been employed at the museum and was then a consultant, was given the Valvasor Award.

-Renamed to National Museum of Slovenia in 1992, today the museum is divided into Archaeological Department, a Numismatic Cabinet, a Department of Prints and Drawings and a Department of History and the Applied Arts.
+Renamed to National Museum of Slovenia in 1992, today the museum is divided into the Archaeological Department, Numismatic Cabinet, Department of Prints and Drawings, and Department of History and Applied Arts.